 The Romans made their presence felt in the 1st century BC; although the island wasn’t particularly prominent at that time, its name stems from the Latin word pagus, meaning village.

 In 1797, Pag became part of the Austrian Empire, as did much of the Croatian coast.
-Following brief Napoleonic rule in the first part of the 19th century, the island of Pag prospered economically under Austrian rule, with investment in the island’s production of salt.
+This was then followed by brief Napoleonic rule in the first part of the 19th century.
+The island of Pag then prospered economically under Austrian rule, with investment in the island’s production of salt.

 The island came to be part of Yugoslavia in 1918.
 It was occupied first by Italy and then Germany during World War II.
 The island was liberated on 5th April 1945, becoming part of Yugoslavia once more.

 Pag was of course part of the Croatia that declared independence in 1991.